RyanParsley/CSSArchitecture/slides.md

 component, in our shared styles at the root of the project or a combination of the 2 like the full height panel layout.

+I don't want to dig too deep into component composition, but it's worth mentioning that a sensible component strategy can greatly simplify your CSS strategy.
+Really challenge how you interpret "separation of concerns".

+Are you separating in a way that makes your life easier or just making files smaller?

 ---

 ## Module